(also on screen or onscreen)

-- 1Shown or appearing in a film or television programme: [as adjective]: on-screen violenceMás ejemplos en oraciones
+- 1Shown or appearing in a movie or television program: [as adjective]: on-screen violenceMore example sentences

 - Soaps have also seen a significant rise while there has been a steady increase in on-screen violence in films shown on TV.

 - The fold of flesh and film mean that all on-screen signifieds represent nothing of their own essence.

 - We've also started to plug the next programme on-screen during the preceding one.

 - 1.1Making use of or performed with the aid of a video screen: [as adjective]: on-screen editing facilitiesMore example sentences

 - Using this configuration, many of Samus' weapons and abilities are handled via on-screen touch screen options.

 - The DS is a dual-screened system, with one screen facilitating touch input using either a stylus or an on-screen keyboard.